 - If you do not regularly include strength training in your exercise program you would be safer to use a rake with a smaller fan.

-- You should rake when the leaves are dry (and light) and not when they are wet and heavy.
+- It is best to rake when the leaves are dry (and light) and not when they are wet and heavy.

 Benefits of Raking Leaves Safety Tips

 Follow these twelve raking leaves safety tips and you will: